nautechsystems/nautilus_trader/docs/3_api_reference/0_index.md

 ### System Components
 - `accounting`: different account types and account management machinery.
+- `adapters`: integration adapters for the platform including brokers and exchanges.
 - `analysis`: components relating to trading performance statistics and analysis.
 - `cache`: provides common caching infrastructure.
 - `data`: the data stack and data tooling for the platform.